spectrocloud/librarium/docs/docs-content/registries-and-packs/pack-constraints.md

 nodes, and the framework validates both control plane and worker machine pool configurations before the cluster is submitted for deployment.

-- `master` - pods are scheduled only on control plane nodes
+- `control-plane` - pods are scheduled only on control plane nodes
 - `worker` - pods are scheduled only on worker nodes
 - `all` - pods are scheduled on both control plane and worker nodes